minio/minio-js-store-app/README.md

 ##  4. Set Up Bucket

 1. We've created a public minio server https://play.minio.io:9000 for developers to use as a sandbox.
 Minio Client `mc` is  preconfigured to use the play server.
 Download [ `mc` ](https://docs.minio.io/docs/minio-client-quick-start-guide) to do the next set of steps.
-Make a bucket called 'minio-store' on play.minio.io.
+Make a bucket called `minio-store` on play.minio.io.
 Use `mc mb` command to accomplish this.
 More details on the `mc mb` command can be found [here](https://docs.minio.io/docs/minio-client-complete-guide#mb).

    ```sh